tailhook/ciruela/doc/protocols/websocket.rst

     }
     append-dir-response = {
-        accepted: bool,             ; whether directory accepted or not ? hosts: {* bytes => text}, ; hosts that will probably accept the ; directory
+        accepted: bool,             ; whether directory accepted or not ? reject_reason: text,      ; a machine-parseable reason for rejection ? hosts: {* bytes => text}, ; hosts that will probably accept the ; directory
     }